tahaafg20/D2-JS/07-objects-and-classes/05-inheritance.md

 }
 ```

-Copy the above code into your browser console so that you can create your own `Flower` objects.
+Copy the above code into your console so that you can create your own `Flower` objects.

 Next, let's create a new instance and make sure all is in working order: